5 Types of Network Topology

 Bus Topology is the simplest of network topologies.
 All end systems (computers as well as servers) are connected to each other and terminated in some form on each end.
 Infrastructure devices such as switches not required to interconnect the end devices.
 Bus topologies using coax cables in legacy Ethernet networks because it was inexpensive and easy to set up.

 In the ring topology, end systems are connected to a single circle of cable.
 Unlike the bus topology, the ring does not need termination.
 The signals travel around the loop in one direction and pass through each computer, which acts as a repeater to boost the signal and send it to the next computer.
-Ring topologies use in legacy Fiber Distributed Data Interface (FDDI) and networks.
+Ring topologies use in legacy Fiber Distributed Data Interface (FDDI) and Token Ring networks.

 The logical network topology